jeremyButtler/who2023-TB-catalog-as-tsv/README.md

   - 2 is cross-resistance
   - 3 is the entry appears in both the resistant and cross-resistance entries
-- The endAntibiotics column marks the end of the antibiotic entries.
-It is just filled with '\*'s
+- endAntibiotics column marks the end of the antibiotic entries.
+It is filled with '\*'s
-- The first column after endAntibiotics has the WHO's recorded effects for the AMR or NA
+- First column after endAntibiotics
+  - has the WHO's recorded effects for the AMR
+  - NA if no effect
-- The second column (currently last) after endAntibiotics has the comment (or NA) that the WHO had for the AMR
+- Second column after endAntibiotics
+  - has the comment that the WHO had for the AMR
+  - NA if there is no comment
+  - This was the last column for the March 18, 2024 version
+- Third column after endAntibiotics (grade)
+  - Has the WHOs grade for the primary antibiotic
+  - 0 if there is no grade
+- Fourth column after endAntibiotics (entireGene)
+  - 1 if is this mutation applies to the whole gene.
+    - for gene\_deletion entries, this means an entire gene deletion
+    - for gene\_LoF this means any frameshift or other loss of function mutation in the gene
+  - 0 if the mutation only applies to a single position
+- fith column after end antibiotics (unkownEntry)
+  - 1 if I could not figure this entry out
+  - 0 if the entry was catagorized
 - There could be future columns added, so long as there always added at the end.
 So, always look for the last known column by looking for both newlines '\n' and tabs